JunfengLyu/JunfengLyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Alan Lyu(吕骏峰), a sophomore at the School of Physics, Peking University.
-Meanwhile, I am also pursuing a double degree in Biological Sciences.
-My research interests lie in condensed matter physics and its applications in quantitative biology.
+I am Alan Lyu(吕骏峰), a sophomore undergraduate student at Peking University pursuing a major in Physics (GPA: 3.822/4, top 10%) with a dual degree in Life Sciences.
+My academic focus has been particularly drawn to the Physics of Living Systems, with specific interests in applying Statistical Physics to biological systems and Systems Biology.

 Feel free to [communicate](mailto:AlanLyu2024@163.com) with me!